- Wood gluing questions

 - Identify and mark points where the biscuits will be installed.

-- Cut enough biscuit slots and clean them to remove dirt and debris by blowing.
+- Cut enough biscuit slots as needed and clean the slots to remove dirt and debris by using an electric blower or workshop vacume.

 - Fill each biscuit slot with enough wood glue